MatthewReid854/reliability/docs/DSZI models.rst

 Example 6
 ---------

-This will be written soon and will show how to use Fit_Weibull_DSZI
+This will be written soon and will show how to use Fit_Weibull_DSZI, which is a four parameter model including both the DS and ZI parameters.